What is Business Analysis

-To ensure that a business runs glitch free, it’s requirements and problems need to be identified, and solutions need to be determined from time to time.
+To ensure that a business runs glitch-free, its requirements and problems need to be identified, and solutions need to be determined from time to time.
 While techniques or processes may vary from industry to industry, the setting of tasks, gathering relevant knowledge related to the market, and techniques implemented to solve business needs is known as business analysis.

 Business analysis is also conducted to understand the present state of a business, and to identify what its needs are.
 In other instances, business analysis means analysing requirements and coming up with valid solutions that meet business objectives and fulfill goals.

-How Business Analysis Impacts an Organisation?
+How does Business Analysis Impacts an Organization?

-For external stakeholders, the performance of an organisation is extremely important for them to anticipate their returns or have a forecasting model for possible risks.
+For external stakeholders, the performance of an organization is extremely important for them to anticipate their returns or have a forecasting model for possible risks.
 Internal communication between stakeholders and other functional departments are also better understood once a business analysis is conducted.

 What is the Role of a Business Analyst?

-Someone who analyses the state of affairs in an organisation or business enterprise, and researches, as well as, documents its process, needs and shortcomings is called a business analyst.
+Someone who analyses the state of affairs in an organization or business enterprise, and researches, as well as, documents its process, needs and shortcomings is called a business analyst.
 It is also his job go understand if a business model need a to be integrated with technology, and to what extent.
 To become a business analyst, a business analysis course is highly recommended.

 The aim of a business analyst involves the following:

-● To understand the stakeholders' aims and objectives align with the general health of the business and it’s goals as wellWhat are the various steps analysts follow during business analysis of an organization?
+- To understand the stakeholders' aims and objectives align with the general health of the business and it’s goals as wellWhat are the various steps analysts follow during business analysis of an organization?

 - An important step of business analysis is making sure that business goals are set and clear, only then the scope of business can be set, which is a go-to reference document that serves in helping people understand the current needs of a business and how they can be implemented.
 Before any plan mentioned in the scope is implemented, it needs to be run through investors.

-● Understanding requirements- Once a plan has been set, the implementation team needs to understand the requirements, collect supporting information for the same, review the deliverables and decide up to what extent they are attainable.
+- Understanding requirements- Once a plan has been set, the implementation team needs to understand the requirements, collect supporting information for the same, review the deliverables and decide up to what extent they are attainable.

-● Apply the solution- The most important and final step for business analysis is applying the solution to identified issues and understanding it’s results, which means identifying a way forward after the solution has been applied, determining next steps for the business, evaluating progress and communicating the results to important members in the business.
+- Apply the solution- The most important and final step for business analysis is applying the solution to identified issues and understanding it’s results, which means identifying a way forward after the solution has been applied, determining next steps for the business, evaluating progress and communicating the results to important members in the business.
 This step is based on the business analyst’s own skills, and cannot be mastered at a business analysis course.

 Once the process of business analysis is completed, it is expected that the business will achieve its set goals and objectives.
 Businesses often find better opportunities, improve their internal processes and manage effective communication with stakeholders more efficiently post a business analysis.